Jayachandra360/STOCK-PREDECTION/README.md

 ---

-Feel free to customize the README file with additional information specific to your project or any acknowledgments you'd like to include.

 Summary of code:
 The provided code implements a Q-learning-based stock prediction system using reinforcement learning techniques.
 Here's a summary of its key components and functionalities: